2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Southeast Region

 The average amount in student loans that health and medical administrative services majors at UCF take out while working on their Bachelor's Degree is $25,645.

 You’ll be in good company if you decide to attend Florida International University.
 It ranked #3 on our 2023 Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in the Southeast Region list.
-Located in the suburb of Miami, FIU is a public college with a fairly large student population.
+Located in the suburb of Miami, FIU is a public college with a very large student population.

 Women make up 83% of the health and medical administrative services majors at the school.